omeka/omeka-s-enduser/docs/content/items.md

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](contentfiles/item_lang.png)

-#### Omeka Resource
+#### Omeka resource
-Omeka Resource fields create an internal link between the resource you are creating and the resource which fills that field.
+Omeka resource fields create an internal link between the resource you are creating and the resource which fills that field.

 When creating an item, you have the option to use either another item or an item set.